ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 To illustrate the use of `persistent-entity-id`, consider the network in
 {{fig-pe}}.
 Assume the ALTO server has a Property Map resource called "mec-props" that defines persistent ANEs "MEC1" and "MEC2" that represent the corresponding mobile edge computing (MEC) clusters.
-The `persistent-entity-id` of the ephemeral ANE that is associated with MEC1 has the value `mec-props.ane:MEC1`.
+Since MEC1 is associated with NET1, the `persistent-entity-id` of the ephemeral ANE `.ane:NET1` is the persistent entity id `mec-props.ane:MEC1`.

 ## Path Vector Cost Type {#cost-type-spec}